jbroerken/mrhspeechd/doc/source/Configuration_File/API_Provider/SDL2.rst

       - The KHz to record in.
     * - SamplesPerFrame
       - The number of samples for each recording frame.
+    * - TrailingFrameSize
+      - The number of samples appended if speech has ended before recording stops.

 SDL2Player Block